pelleo/Hybrid.IoTHub.Deployment/docs/getting-started.md

 **Note:**  `download_kubecfg.sh` uses the `scp` option `StrictHostKeyChecking no`.
 This is not recommended practice, but is used in this demo environment to suppress manual host confirmation to simplify download automation of kubeconfig.

 **Note:**  Editing `download_kubecfg.sh` is needed only the first time the GitHub workflow is executed.
-As long as the K3s resource group ID remains the same, the FQDN will not be changed.
+As long as the K3s resource group ID remains the same, the FQDN will not change.
 This remark applies even to the case where the resource groups are deleted completely.